 Bake the cake according to the directions and allow it to cool completely.
 Wrap it in plastic wrap and aluminum foil and place it in a 2-gallon freezer bag.

-When you’re ready to thaw, unwrap the cake and leave at room temperature.
+When you’re ready to thaw, unwrap the cake and leave it at room temperature.
 Add toppings once thawed.

 More Chocolate Recipes